-Updated June 11, 2019
+Updated December 28, 2019

-The creme de la creme of all home gym dumbbells would be a set of fixed weight dumbells but if you don’t quite have the budget or the space to store a fixed dumbbell weight set, your next best option could be a pair of the Powerblock dumbbells.
+The creme de la creme of all home gym dumbbells would be a set of fixed weight dumbells, but if you don’t quite have the budget or the space to store a fixed dumbbell weight set, your next best option could be a pair of the Powerblock dumbbells.

-In this review we will be taking a look at their elite range, the most popular and respected series for serious weightlifters made by Powerblock.
+In this review, we will be taking a look at their elite range, the most popular and respected series for serious weightlifters made by Powerblock.

-They’re built to last, have a wide weight range, and even if you opt to buy the lower weight, elite 50’s and grow out of them, there’s the option to buy the expansion packs to turn them into 70’s and 90’s as seen in the video below.
+They’re built to last, have a wide weight range, and even if you opt to buy the lower weight, elite 50’s and grow out of them, there’s the option to buy the expansion packs to turn them into the ’70s and ’90s as seen in the video below.

-If you are a serious lifter and have the cash available then the 90lb set would be the recommended set to buy, this will save you a few $’s having to extend the weights with expansion sets later on.
+If you are a serious lifter and have the cash available, then the 90lb set would be the recommended set to buy, this will save you a few $’s having to extend the weights with expansion sets later on.

 Ease of Adjustment